-- 1. FEI-named Events are the FEI Championships, FEI World Cup[TM] Series, FEI Nations Cup Series and other Events, FEI-named Series or Competitions which have been established and/or approved by the Board. - 2.
+- FEI-named Events are the FEI Championships, FEI World CupTM Series, FEI Nations Cup Series and other Events, FEI-named Series or Competitions which have been established and/or approved by the Board. - 2.
 FEI-named Events shall always contain the letters "FEI". - 3.
 FEI-named Series and any other Series must be approved by the Board. - 4.
-The number of Series per Discipline and per category should be limited in order to have a well-structured Calendar and to avoid Horse welfare issues.
+The number of Series per Discipline and per category should be limited in order to have a well-structured Calendar and to avoid Horse welfare issues. - 5.
+Series with teams representing Nations can only be organised by the FEI (or a Regional Group).